 2 clarinet (1 dbl e-flat & 2nd dbl bass) – 2 bassoons (2nd dbl contra)

-COMPOSERS 30-years-old or younger may submit the following no later than March 1, 2020:
+COMPOSERS are requested to submit the following no later than MARCH 1, 2022:

 - Include one short curriculum vitae

-- Include ONE orchestral score for consideration along with ONE recording, OR a you may submit one score that best represents your work (w/ recording) if you intend to revise or compose a new piece for the program.
-(Selected composers will be required to submit final scores and parts to arrive no later than June 10, 2020.)
-You will be asked to indicate if you intend to write a new work, plan to revise the submitted work or are submitting the work as-is.
-Any work submitted for consideration that is longer than 7 minutes will need to be revised.
+- Include ONE orchestral score for consideration along with ONE recording (MIDI is an encouraged alternative if a live performance is not available), OR a you may submit one score that best represents your work (w/ recording) if you intend to revise or compose a new piece for the program.
+(Selected composers will be required to submit final scores and parts to arrive no later than June 10, 2022.)
+You will be asked to indicate if you intend to write a new work, plan to revise the submitted work or are submitting the work as is.
+Any work submitted for consideration that is longer than seven minutes will need to be revised.
 Selected works for the “In the Works” program must be between 5-7 minutes long.

-A $6 Slideroom fee will be charged to all applicants applying for the 2020 Composers Workshop.
-Notification will take place by March 31, 2020.
+Digital submissions to: cabrillofestival.slideroom.com.
+A $6 Slideroom fee will be charged to all applicants applying for the 2022 Composers Workshop.
+Please use the Slideroom link above to submit all materials.
+Notification will take place by April 7, 2022.